All Saints, Chingford

 The Church of All Saints, Chingford, also known as Chingford Old Church, is a Grade II* listed Church of England church at Old Church Road, Chingford, London E4.
 Parts of the church date back to the 12th and 13th centuries, but it now forms part of the parish of St Peter and St Paul, Chingford, which took over its role as the parish church in 1844.
-The church stands on the summit of Chingford Mount and has views westwards towards the reservoirs of the Lea Valley.
+The church stands on the summit of Chingford Mount and has views westwards towards the Lee Valley Reservoir Chain.

 History

 The first mention of the church was in 1181 when the advowson (the right to nominate the parish priest) was given to the local lord of the manor, although between 1207 and 1308, that right was held by the Knights Templars.
 The north wall of the nave probably dates from the 12th century, while the south aisle and arcade are from the late 13th century.
 The bell tower was added in about 1400.
 A will of 1460 mentions the construction of a new chancel, and another in 1467 provided for the repair of the aisle.
 A porch was built early in the 16th century.
 In 1547, the churchwardens had to pawn a chalice and cross to replace the roof and make other repairs.

 In 1644, the rector, John Russell, was dismissed for "cursing, swearing, and gaming", but was reinstated in 1660 and remained in the parish until his death 28 years later.
 In 1768, the antiquarian Philip Morant described an unusual custom of the parish.
 An estate in Chingford called Scotts Mayhews or Brindwoods was held by the church and a ground rent of £24 was payable annually by the owner to the rector.
 When a new owner took over the property, a curious ceremony took place: